 The programme was partially an experiment of intergenerational co-creation, and I am confident in saying that it paid off in terms of outcomes, potential cooperation and dialogue that was initiated here in Tampere.

-As host organizer of the EuPRA conference 2022, I want to thank the previous EuPRA board and TAPRI community for the trust and support in letting a “junior scholar” take care of such a large event.
+As host organizer of the EuPRA conference 2022, I want to thank the previous EuPRA board and Tapri community for their trust and support in letting a “junior scholar” take care of such a large event.
 I also want to thank the amazing team who worked so hard on the conference – Bram J. De Smet, Anush Petrosyan, and the 15 volunteers – for their dedicated and competent engagement before and during the conference.

 At the closing session of the conference, we shared the learned lessons and understood that, as peace researchers, we can still do a lot for peace.
 As well said by our beloved Unto Vesa: